-Tax time is just around the corner.
-It won't be long before all those annoying Forms 1099, W-2 and K-1 start to show up.
-Sometimes, the forms dribble in, reporting income even after you've filed your return.
+Tax time is here, with all those annoying Forms 1099, W-2 and K-1.
+Sometimes, the forms dribble in even after you've filed your return.
 There may be some surprises too, where you think you were paid \$1,000, but the 1099 says \$100,000!
 If your income is all there in black and white, you may not have many choices.
+But what if you somehow report less than you should?
+When it comes to mistakes, what kinds of mistakes the IRS can forgive.
+Some mistakes are crippling, and the more complex your affairs, the more you and your tax adviser may have to make judgment calls.